 Identifying Virtual Currency Transactions and Entities

-Given the recent reminders by FinCEN requiring financial institutions to to identify and report suspicious activities where they suspect bad actors are using virtual currencies to launder money, we recently partnered with CipherTrace to integrate their crypto intelligence data into the Alessa solution.
+Given the recent reminders by FinCEN requiring financial institutions to identify and report suspicious activities where they suspect bad actors are using virtual currencies to launder money, we recently partnered with CipherTrace to integrate their crypto intelligence data into the Alessa solution.
 The data provided by CipherTrace enables financial institutions to:

 - Identify customers transacting with convertible virtual currencies (CVCs) and unregistered crypto MSBs that may be attempting to evade supervision and fail to implement appropriate AML controls

 - Monitor wire transfers, ACH and credit card transactions to identify customers involved in CVC transactions

 - More effectively track the accounts associated with peer-to-peer crypto exchanges and smaller virtual currency kiosks, and cross-references the contact information of small virtual asset service providers (VASPs) with customer records to flag suspicious activities

 Once a customer or transaction has been flagged, a risk score is applied and the compliance team can do the necessary investigations to determine whether the transaction needs to be reported to the regulator.

 With advancements in technology and the constant innovation and development of new types of virtual currencies, it is vital to have the proper tools to comply with AML regulations.
 To learn more about this topic, view our article on AML risks for Fintechs.

 Contact us to request a demo for Alessa’s crypto AML compliance solution, and learn how it can mitigate the risks associated with various types of virtual currencies.